 The Washington Monument is a 555-foot shining white obelisk built to honor George Washington, the "Founder of His Country."
 Congress approved the project in 1783, but construction didn't start until 1848 or finish until 1885.
 The stones' different colors reflect the different stages of the monument's assembly.
 A circle of 50 American flags surrounds the base.
 Inside, visitors can see engraved stones from different cities, states, and foreign countries.
 An observation area at the top allows for aerial views of the National Mall and a significant part of the city at large.

-The Lincoln Memorial, portrayed on the back of the U.S. five-dollar bill and one-cent piece, serves as a tribute to President Abraham Lincoln.
+The Lincoln Memorial, portrayed on the back of the US five-dollar bill and one-cent piece, serves as a tribute to President Abraham Lincoln.
 The memorial sits at the west side of the Reflecting Pool of the National Mall.
-Its massive marble columns were designed to evoke the feel of an ancient Greek temple, and the statue of Lincoln inside measures 19 feet tall and 175 tons.
-Its interior features murals and engravings of important events from Lincoln's life and texts from his greatest speeches.
-The memorial's steps were the site of Martin Luther King, Jr.'s famous "I Have A Dream" speech during the Civil Rights Movement in 1963.
+Its massive marble columns were designed to evoke the feel of an ancient Greek temple, and the statue of Lincoln inside measures 19 feet tall and weighs 175 tons.
+Its interior features murals and engravings of important events from Lincoln's life, and texts from his greatest speeches.
+The memorial's steps were the site of Martin Luther King, Jr.'s famous "I Have a Dream" speech during the Civil Rights Movement in 1963.
 The monument is largely outdoors and is open to the public 24 hours a day.

 The National Museum of Natural History, a Smithsonian Institution, is a popular tourist site for families and young children.
 Notable permanent exhibits include the Hope Diamond, one of the most famous jewels in the world whose history traces as far back as 1666 France; Sant Ocean Hall and its 45-foot replica of a North Atlantic Right Whale; and the David H. Koch Hall of Human Origins, which traces the course of human evolution over six million years.
 The museum also features dinosaur exhibits, Egyptian mummies, daily tarantula feedings, and the Butterfly Pavilion.
 Admission into the museum is free, although certain exhibits do charge a fee.